calvareh/cloud-devsecops-pipeline/README.md

 ### OWASP ZAP Dynamic Application Security Testing (DAST)

-OWASP ZAP was used to perform runtime security validation against the containerized Flask application.
+OWASP ZAP was used to perform local runtime security validation against the containerized Flask application.

+Unlike the other security controls, the DAST scan is currently executed locally against the running Docker container and is not yet integrated into the GitHub Actions pipeline.

-The DAST scan identified several missing HTTP security headers and response hardening issues, including:
+The scan identified several missing HTTP security headers and response hardening issues, including:
 - Missing anti-clickjacking header
 - Missing X-Content-Type-Options header
 - Missing Content Security Policy (CSP) header